LiboJiang/autotetraplodlinkage/README.md

 # autotetraplodlinkage
-A General Framework for Statistical Linkage Analysis in autotetraplod
+A General Framework for Statistical Linkage Analysis in Autotetraplod